Blackprint/blackprint.github.io/docs/Engine.md

 </div><div tab="Deno">

 #### Load the engine from CDN
-In this example we will name the file as `init.js`
+In this example we will name the file as `init.mjs`

 ```js
 // Initialize the engine first